 This scheme is open to all NCHDs.
 There is an approved list of clinical courses & examinations qualifying for this refund scheme contained in the guidance document.
 A maximum contribution of €450 is payable to NCHDs for each course or exam on this list.
 An application form must be completed to apply for this refund.

 Call for Interest – Faculty of Radiologists’ Higher Degree Support Bursary

 Information regarding this is available here: Higher Degree Bursary Application.July.2017

 The closing date for receipt of completed applications is 17:00 hrs, Thursday September 4th 2017

-Dr Richard Steevens’ Scholarship – please note that this is now OPEN
+Dr Richard Steevens’ Scholarship – please note that this is now CLOSED

 For sponsored SpR/SR Training Overseas 2020.
 Call for Applications The HSE is now inviting applications from SpRs/SRs for funding under the Dr. Richard Steevens’ Scholarship 2020 for sponsored clinical training overseas, where such training is either unavailable or limited in Ireland, commencing July 2020.
 While applications from all specialty areas will be considered, this year the HSE is particularly interested in receiving applications from trainees, in the following specialties Medicine, Ophthalmology, Radiology and Surgery

 The details of which are available in the “Applicant’s Guide”.
 Please see the “Applicant’s Guide” for more information, available from Training Bodies.